-“Through surveys, shareholders tell Sealaska that investments in our youth are a top priority,” said Sealaska Board Chair Joe Nelson.
+“We know from our shareholder surveys that investments in our youth are a top priority,” said Sealaska Board Chair Joe Nelson.
 “We commend the youth who identified a critical need and developed a solution.
 This approach made the investment an easy decision.”